- Home

 5. Provide recycling education

 Provide standardized recycling education at least once a year to employees, volunteers and contractors who manage waste and recycling.
-Provide education within 30 days of a new hire and within 30 days of a substantial change to the waste and recycling program.
-Education must cover what and how to recycle in accordance with requirements listed on Dakota County’s website.
+Provide education within 30 days of a new hire and within 30 days of a large change to the waste and recycling program.
+Education must cover what and how to recycle by requirements listed on Dakota County’s website.

 Learn more about Business Recycling (PDF).

-Eligible businesses can receive funding to help reduce waste and start or improve recycling or food scraps collection.
+Businesses can receive funding to help reduce waste and start recycling or food scraps collection.
 No match required.
-All businesses can get technical assistance, free container labels and educational resources.
+Businesses can get technical help, free container labels, and educational resources.
 Learn more.

-Dakota County requires event sponsors to ensure trash and recycling are collected at all events.
-Beginning 2024, Mendota Heights will require food scraps to be collected in back-of-house areas (non-public areas) for events with at least 300 people that generate at least one ton (8 cubic yards) of trash per location.
+Dakota County requires event sponsors to collect trash and recycling at all events.
+Mendota Heights City Code requires the collection of food scraps for events with at least 300 people.